-After you have created a new NC program you can define a workpiece blank.
-For example, define a cuboid by entering the MIN and MAX points, each with reference to the selected preset.
+Once you have opened a new NC program, you can define a workpiece blank.
+You can define a cuboid by entering the MIN and MAX points relative to the selected preset.

-After you have selected the desired blank form via soft key, the control automatically initiates the workpiece blank definition and asks for the required data:
+After you have selected the desired shape for the blank with the appropriate soft key, the control automatically initiates the workpiece blank definition process and prompts you to enter the required data.